Gallie83/PP2-Blackjack/assets/readme/Readme.md

 [Back to top](<#contents>)

 # Acknowledgements
-The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
+The site was completed as a Portfolio 2 Project piece for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.
+I would also like to thank my friend Luke Walsh, for helping Javascript logic make sense to me.

 Kevin Gallagher 2022.